yunhsincynthiachen/Lab1/readme.md

 ### Stretch goal

 A note taking app doesn't have any real use if notes are erased when you close the application.
 Figure out a way to persist notes on your device.
 Likely this will mean using a database.
-Android offers fucntionality to get access to a local SQLite database on the particular phone.
+Android offers functionality to get access to a local SQLite database on the particular phone.
 More information on that can be found here http://developer.android.com/reference/android/database/sqlite/SQLiteDatabase.html